 Human and canine friends alike, with May just around the corner, we will soon recognize Lyme Disease Prevention Month and in line with our constant mission to prioritize your pets’ health and wellness, we’re sharing tips for preventing Lyme Disease in your dogs.

-Lyme disease – or Lyme borreliosis – is a bacterial illness that can be transmitted to humans, dogs, and other animals by via ticks.
+Lyme disease – or Lyme borreliosis – is a bacterial illness that can be transmitted to humans, dogs, and other animals via ticks.
 It is caused by the spiral-shaped bacterium Borrelia burgdorferi that is carried inside a tick and gets into a dog or person’s bloodstream through a tick bite.
 Once in the bloodstream, the bacteria can travel to different parts of the body and cause problems in specific organs or locations, such as joints, as well as overall illness.

-The threats and dangers
+The Threats and Dangers

 First named when a number of cases occurred in Lyme, Connecticut, in 1975, the disease can be hard to detect and can cause serious, ongoing health problems in both dogs and people.
 The American Kennel Club identified some symptoms of lyme disease to include: fever, lameness, limping, joint pain/swelling, enlargement of lymph nodes, and lethargy.
 Lyme disease can also progress to kidney disease, which can become fatal.
 Unlike Lyme in humans, it is believed that dogs will NOT develop a “bull’s eye” rash when bit by a tick with Lyme Disease.